Interlake-Saints/the-late-and-great/README.md

 # ihsmemorial.org

 site to notify those of us who attended Interlake High School of the classmates we've lost

+## Build
+Tasks are managed with rake.

 This site is written with jekyll.
 For more on jekyll see https://jekyllrb.com/docs/.

-This site is intended to be hosted on GitHub Pages and has the corresponding dependencies.

 Entries are in _posts.
 Each field means as follows: